The Gray Areas of Patient Experiences

 Related to lab work

-THE TSH LAB TEST: Now it’s a given that using the TSH to diagnose can leave a large body of us with clear hypothyroidism undiagnosed.
+THE TSH LAB TEST: Now it’s a given that using the TSH to diagnose can leave a “large body” of us with clear hypothyroidism undiagnosed.
 Why?
-For what appears to be many, it can take years to rise high enough to reveal one’s hypothyroid state.
-Thus, we can be hypothyroid for years without the TSH revealing it.
-Patients have seen that repeatedly over the years.
-And when an optimal amount of T3 and NDT, it’s a given that for a high percentage, it will be below the range…but the gray area of being below range is where below range it will end up for each individual.
-P.S. we found it’s never about dosing by the TSH anyway.
-It’s about the free T3 and free T4, plus removal of symptoms, a good heartrate and blood pressure, etc.
+For what appears to be “many”, it can take years to rise high enough to reveal one’s hypothyroid state.
+Thus, some of us can be hypothyroid for years without the TSH revealing it.
+And when on an optimal amount of T3 in our treatment, the TSH will be below the range…but the gray area is WHERE below range it will fall.
+P.S. we found it’s rarely about dosing by the TSH anyway.
+It’s about the free T3 and free T4, the RT3, plus removal of symptoms, a good heartrate and blood pressure, etc.

 Related to adrenals

-WHO GETS AN ADRENAL PROBLEM: The gray area is that not everyone gets a cortisol problem while being poorly treated on T4, or being underdosed on T3 or NDT.
-But subjective observation reveals that a lot of hypothyroid or Hashimoto’s patients do.
+WHO GETS AN ADRENAL PROBLEM: The gray area is that not everyone gets a cortisol problem while being poorly treated on T4, or being underdosed on T3 or a working NDT.
+But subjective observation reveals that “a lot” of hypothyroid or Hashimoto’s patients do.
 Here’s a few ways people find out…also check out Chapter 5 in the updated revised STTM book.

-SUPPLEMENTS TO LOWER HIGH CORTISOL: No, it’s not taking a massive amount of known cortisol-lower supplements, like five of this along with five of that along with five of another.
-15 pills??
+SUPPLEMENTS TO LOWER HIGH CORTISOL: No, it’s not taking a massive amount of known cortisol-lower supplements, like five of this along with seven of that along with eight of another.
+19 pills??
 No!
-What a great way to stress your liver.
-A high % of those trying to lower high cortisol report success doing it on just one particular supplement where the high is occurring.
+What a great way to stress your liver for “most”.
+A high % of those trying to lower high cortisol report success doing it on just one particular supplement, perhaps 2-3 capsules, where the high is occurring.
 One example is Holy Basil, and as reported for many, just two capsules does the trick for a particular high, or three capsules does the trick.
+Gray areas.
 Some report combining supplements, like one holy basil and one Relora, or two each…etc. It just varies and they all work if enough is taken, is appears Here’s a page about this and there’s even more in the revised STTM book

 LENGTH OF TIME TO LOWER HIGH CORTISOL: Lowering high cortisol is typically NOT about taking supplements for months and months (Gray area: high ongoing stress like lyme, poorly managed autoimmune, infections, etc. may required extended treatment).
 High cortisol can often come down in a matter of a week to a few weeks.
 We also treat the cause while lowering it.